 - Most of our cooling units run very quietly, but if you want nearly silent operation, you may wish to consider one of our split systems.

-To convert your spare closet into a wine cellar, you must first prepare the space to maintain the proper humidity and temperature.
+To convert your spare closet into a wine cellar, first prepare the space to maintain proper humidity and temperature.
 If you’re handy with remodeling projects, you can do this yourself.

 - Remove the sheetrock from the inside walls and ceiling of the closet.
 Remove any carpet or floor covering.